Tag Archives: reflections

 What did I learn in my ten days of vacation?
 If I can be just one example of what it means to love and to be loved, I’ll overcome what life may throw at me.
 I’ll face each trial with the certainty that God is still God of the ages and He continues to work on our behalf.
 No matter what.

-Plans don’t always work the way we think.
-Situations may take a different turn than what we planned.
+Plans don’t always work the way we think they will.
+Situations may take a turn that differs from what we planned.
 We aren’t always prepared for the what-ifs.
 We aren’t perfect.
 But we are family.
 And the greatest gift of all is family.

 1939720_10204703715020604_4119621491714830039_n